jorgesmrr/nextjs-trivia/README.md

 # nextjs-trivia

-A trivia app I made with Next.js to learn some new things.
-This is a work in progress.
+> A simple Trivia app made with Next.js.

 ## See it working